 If you don’t have a GED but you are willing to learn and get the GED diploma, and then learn shorthand code and get familiar with court reporting job, you could have a really good future.

-Getting GED might seem challenging but it’s not that complicated.
+Getting a GED might seem challenging but it’s not that complicated.
 There are many (free) resources.
-Best GED Classes website has the biggest collection of free GED practice tests and free videos.
+The website Covcell.com has the biggest collection of free GED practice tests and free videos.
 Just bookmark their page and you can be prepared for the GED within 4 weeks.

 Okay, let’s talk about being a Court Reporter.
 There are ‘stenographic court reporters’ and ‘voice-writing court reporters’ and these specialists are highly skilled people that often usually work in courtrooms and are the persons who produce court reports.
 They may also be employed at deposition suites that are found across America or at some places.